 Throw all the ingredients, bacon included, into a slow-cooker this Thanksgiving.
 It’s easy, plus making use of your slow-cooker allows you more time to focus on the turkey.

-“Blech, Brussels sprouts!” is a phrase uttered far too often.
-But these green brassicas can come alive when they are prepared the right way: with some crispy char and a drizzle of sweet maple syrup.
-Trust us: These Brussels sprouts will not last long.
-You could also add a few slices of bacon for another divine upgrade.
+These green brassicas can come alive when they are prepared the right way: with some crispy char and a drizzle of sweet maple syrup.

 The sweet-salty-crisp combination of bacon and maple syrup will induce euphoria.